 Barclaycard to hike minimum payments in major credit card shake-up

-Barclaycard customers could see the minimum monthly payment on their credit card jump sharply in January – in some cases by up to a third – as part of a major overhaul of the terms of most of its cards, which will also see fees for UK cash withdrawals and busting credit limits scrapped, plus a total block on gambling.
+Some Barclaycard customers could see the minimum monthly payment on their credit card jump sharply from tomorrow – in some cases by up to 50% – as part of a major overhaul to the terms of most of its cards.
+Fees for UK cash withdrawals and busting credit limits will also be scrapped, plus a total block on gambling introduced.

 Barclaycard's new terms and conditions kick in from 26 January 2021, with a raft of changes to what you pay when using your credit card.
 They apply to its Forward, Platinum, Cashback, Freedom (formerly Initial and Littlewoods), Hilton Honors and Barclaycard Rewards cards – though not the Premier, Barclays Infinite and Woolwich cards.